IQSS/dataverse/doc/sphinx-guides/source/user/find-use-data.rst

 Download Citation
 --------------------------

 You can find the citation for the dataset at the top of the dataset page in a blue box.
-Additionally, there is a Download Citation button that offers the option to download the citation as EndNote XML, RIS Format, or BibTeX Format.
+Additionally, there is a Cite Data button that offers the option to download the citation as EndNote XML, RIS Format, or BibTeX Format.

 Download Files
 -----------------